Table of Contents

 Larry Hoover has made multiple unsuccessful attempts to get parole, have his sentence shortened or to be put in a prison of lower security.
 By 1992, the Prisoner Review Board, Illinois had denied Larry Hoover’s annual request for parole for ten years.
 In 1993, notwithstanding the campaign mounted for the release of Larry Hoover where he attained celebrity status in Chicago, the board once again denied him parole.
 It is worth mentioning here that Andrew Howard, who had actually shot dead William Young, was granted parole in 1992.

-Investigations Start against Larry Hoover (1993)
+Investigations Start Against Larry Hoover (1993)

-The suspecting government officials, who had already been alerted by Harry Martin in 1987 during the murder investigation of Pontiac Prison Superintendent Robert Taylor, saw Hoover’s good intentions as a ploy to get out of prison and resume his illegal activities.
+Even though Hoover was imprisoned, he held onto the reins of this gang tightly and kept leading the illegal drug trade business in the prison and on the streets.
+The suspecting government officials, who had already been alerted by Harry Martin in 1987 during the murder investigation of Pontiac Prison Superintendent Robert Taylor, saw Hoover’s positive intentions as a ploy to get out of jail and resume his criminal activities.

 In the fall of 1993, just as the campaign for release of Hoover started getting momentum a parallel thing was taking shape.